silnrsi/grcompiler/README.md

 ```
 You will need g++-multilib support.

-It is possible to use clang to build and test Graphite.
-Use this build command:
+It is possible to use clang to build and test grcompiler and gdlpp.
+Use this
+build command:
 ```
 CC=clang CXX=clang++ cmake ..
 cmake --build .